Real and unreal stories of Austin and Texas singers, songwriters, and musicians

 In 2012, University of Texas undergrad Ricky Stein began writing his senior thesis in American Studies, focusing on a small Austin-based record company that made a wave or two in the late 60s and early 70s.
 We gave Ricky unfettered access to use Sonobeat.com as a resource and answered his questions about Sonobeat and the artists Sonobeat recorded, but his thesis was distinctly his independent and well-researched take on the Austin music scene during a critically formative period in its history.
 In 2013, Ricky turned his thesis into a full-length book that was published in January 2014.

 Sonobeat Records: Pioneering the Austin Sound in the '60s ostensibly is a profile of Sonobeat Recording Company and its founders.
-But, like Sonobeat.com itself, that's just a cover for the real stories of Austin music during the '60s: those of the singers, songwriters, and musicians who populated a thriving university town and who built a laid-back, non-corporate music capital that spawned the progressive country movement of the 1970s, Austin City Limits, and SXSW.
+But, like Sonobeat.com itself, that's just a cover for the real stories of Austin music during the '60s: those of the singers, songwriters, and musicians who populated a thriving university town and who built a laid-back, non-corporate music capital that spawned the progressive country movement of the 1970s, Austin City Limits, SXSW, and a rich and diverse night life.

 Yep, we're proud of the Sonobeat story Ricky tells, but he properly paints it as a much, much bigger picture than Sonobeat itself.